bogeeee/restfuncs/readme.md

   _The following coming-soon features are already concepted into the API and already appear in the docs.
 I'm trying my best, to keep new features non-breaking to make the current 3.x version stay the head._
 - COMING very SOON: **Callback functions**
   as usual parameters: Easy and great for reacting to events (subscriptions), progress bars, chat rooms, games, realtime data, ... _Those callbacks cause no polling and get **pushed** via the sockets of course._ There are options for skipping and rate limiting.
+  Worry free: Remembers the instance so the same function instances on the client results to the same function instance on the server which is handy for addListener/removeListener pattern.
+  Tip: You can have **Reverse services**: Implement a (common) service interface on the client, send it to the server.
+Now the server can call methods on it.
+Eaaasy !
 - COMING SOON: Simple **file uploads**
   You can [use the Restfuncs client](#ltboilerplate-cheat-sheet---all-you-need-to-knowgt) or [multipart/mime forms (classic)](#rest-interface).
 - COMING SOON: **Scalable to a multi node environment**